-That is why I decided to create this blog; I want to share my experiences with anorexia, bulimia and binge eating and to share my journey towards recovery (which I am still in the process of).
+This is why I decided to start blogging.
+I want to share my experiences with anorexia, bulimia, and binge eating and also share my journey towards recovery (which I am still in the process of).

 I look forward to sharing this journey with you…